Skip to main content

 // set context data to context

-flow.set(contextKey, contextData);
+flow.set(contextKey, contextData)

 // if createPaymentLink and getPaymentLink completed, send response with current session